gilf/angular2-indexeddb/README.md

 angular2-indexeddb
 ==============

-angular2-indexeddb is an experimental service that wraps indexeddb database in an Angular.js 2 service.
+angular2-indexeddb is a service that wraps indexeddb database in an Angular 2 service.
-It exposes very simple API to enable the usage of indexeddb without most of it plumbing.
+It exposes very simple promises API to enable the usage of indexeddb without most of it plumbing.

 Copyright (C) 2016, Gil Fink <gil@sparxys.com>